trm313/trello-tasks-extension/README.md

+# trello-tasks-extension

-# Demo extension in React
+# Chrome extension structure:

-This is a demo project for [this blog post](http://rubberduck.io/blog/browser-extensions-react).
+Courtesy of [this blog post](http://rubberduck.io/blog/browser-extensions-react).
 At the end of the post, we will have a browser extension that is:

 - Built on create-react-app, without [ejecting](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject)
 - Development mode with near-hot reloading on `npm start`
 - Production builds with `npm run build`
-# trello-tasks-extension